All Episodes

 I think Trump and Newt would be the great dynamic duo.

-You can't double talk him.
+You can't double-talk him.

-You can't back him to the corner.
+You can't back him into a corner.

 He just has the answers for everything.